Malva2312/ELS-2024-2025/README.md

     '.processFolders(' folders+=STRING (',' folders+=STRING)* ')'
     '.with' '{' folderOperations+=TopLevelOperation+ '}';
 ```

+Note: `ProcessFoldersOperation` is in the grammar but we had some issues and is not implemented in CP3.
+The objective was to allow a loop that would iterate all the folders that were given.

 ### Backend
 The backend executes parsed DSL scripts using the ```DataBaseBuilder``` API.
 Each DSL operation maps directly to Java methods.[Main.java](src/pt/up/fe/els2024/Main.java) as handlers for all the operations defined in the grammar.